 These taste really delicious and make a great, crunchy and healthy snack.
 They are a good alternative to crisps and are so easy to make.

-- In a bowl, mix the leaves well with a little rapeseed oil, smoked paprika and sea salt, massaging the leaves as you go.
+In a bowl, mix the leaves well with a little coconut oil, smoked paprika and sea salt, massaging the leaves as you go.
 Spread them out onto a baking sheet in a thin layer.
 If they overlap use more than one baking sheet.

 * Tip - The crisps will keep for longer if you put some rice in the bottom of your container

 ** It is important to note that kale is very low in oxalates, unlike spinach which has a very high content of oxalates.
 Oxalates can prevent iron and zinc from being absorbed in the body.